sammancoaching/ensemble-machine/README.md

 The top-level key "default" refers to your aws profile name (as defined in your .aws/credentials file).
 * region - the default region to create instances in if none is specified on the command line
+* coach_tag - a tag which will be populated on the instance for the name of the logged in user who created the instance
+* url_stem - the custom url to assign to instances.

+The url_stem should be a url that your organization has control of and can assign using AWS.

 ### AWS zones configuration file